davestewart/davestewart-site-old/content/blog/programming/nuxt-layers/index.md

 ## Intro

 Nuxt 3 introduces a new paradigm called "Layers" that the docs [describe](https://nuxt.com/docs/getting-started/layers) as "a powerful system that allows you to extend the default files, configs, and much more".
-Whilst this explanation may be _technically_ accurate, the emphasis on "extending" overlooks a more everyday use case, that of siloing application content by *domain (vs concern)*.
+Whilst this explanation may be _technically_ accurate, the emphasis on "extending" overlooks a more everyday use case, that of "structuring" your application by *domain (vs concern)*.

-To get you up to speed on the conceptual, I'll kick-off with some theory:
+To get you up-to-speed on the concepts, I'll begin with some theory:

 - [Site structuring](#site-structuring)<br>
   A comparison of structuring by concern vs by domain
 - [Nuxt layers intro](#nuxt-layers-intro)<br>
   A brief intro to Nuxt layers and how they work

-Then, share actionable steps for migrating Nuxt applications by domain:
+Then, I'll share actionable steps to migrate an existing Nuxt application:

 - [Demo](#demo)<br>
   A demo repo with tagged commits following a layers migration